cjmcmahon1/FINCH/Images/Bench_Images/README.md

   <li>led: no pinhole, subject is some dust specks on the glass covering of the LED</li>
   <li>led-500um: 500um pinhole, focused to same dust in front of LED</li>
 </ul>
+## Presentation Images
+Various images and figures used for FINCH presentations.
+Many of these plots were generated from the MATLAB code in the main folder.